terraform-aws-modules/terraform-aws-apigateway-v2/README.md

 This Terraform module is part of [serverless.tf framework](https://serverless.tf), which aims to simplify all operations when working with the serverless in Terraform.

-## Features
+## Supported Features

-- [x] Support many of features of HTTP API Gateway, but rather limited support for WebSocket API Gateway
+- Support many of features of HTTP API Gateway, but rather limited support for WebSocket API Gateway
-- [x] Conditional creation for many types of resources
+- Conditional creation for many types of resources

+## Feature Roadmap

-- [ ] Some features are still missing (especially for WebSocket support)
+- Some features are still missing (especially for WebSocket support)

 ## Usage